vega/altair/doc/user_guide/interactions.rst

-it is often possible to use equality statements such as ``alt.datum.xval == selector`` to lookup exact values but it is often more convenient to switch to a selection parameter and specifying a field/encoding.
+it is often possible to use equality statements such as ``alt.datum.xval == selector`` to lookup exact values but it is often more convenient to switch to a selection parameter and specify a field/encoding.

 Logic-Driven Comparisons
 ------------------------

-Data-driven lookups and comparisons are very helpful but sometimes we might want to make a logic comparison in the conditional statement instead that is independent of the data.
+A logic comparison is a type of comparison that is based on logical rules and conditions, rather than on the actual data values themselves.
 For example, for a checkbox widget we want to check if the state of the checkbox is True or False and execute some action depending on whether it is checked or not.